coq/coq/doc/sphinx/proof-engine/detailed-tactic-examples.rst

 directly solved because of inconsistent contexts arising from the constraints on indexes.
-The nice thing is that we can make a tactic based on discriminate, injection and variants of substitution to automatically do such simplifications (which may involve the K axiom).
+The nice thing is that we can make a tactic based on discriminate, injection and variants of substitution to automatically do such simplifications (which may involve the axiom K).
 This is what the ``simplify_dep_elim`` tactic from ``Coq.Program.Equality`` does.
 For example, we might simplify the previous goals considerably: